spencertipping/catastrophe/src/catastrophe.md

-    v()   returns the value of a given syntax tree (this may be misleading if the syntax tree in question was not evaluated) r()   returns the trace record for a given syntax tree (see the section about this for useful methods they provide) t()   returns the timestamp of the trace record for a given syntax tree
+    v()   returns the value of a given syntax tree (this may be misleading if the syntax tree in question was not evaluated) r()   returns the trace record for a given syntax tree (see the section about this for useful methods they provide) t()   returns the timestamp of the trace record for a given syntax tree d()   returns the evaluation-order difference (in hook events) between this and the most recent preceding evaluation of the given expression dt()  returns the time difference between this and the most recent preceding evaluation of the given expression

 So, for example, here are some basic queries: